Faizan712-lab/-SCT_SD_1-/README.md

 # -SCT_SD_1-
-This is a program simulating...web scraper
+This is a temperature converter...that is made using python and tkinter library